 “Excuse me, Mr. Potter, Ms. Evans,” the stern voice of Minerva McGonagall brought them to a quick hush.
 “The Headmaster requests to see you.
 If you would just step outside, you will find him waiting in the corridor.
 As for the rest of you, do try to behave yourselves.
 Mr. Longbottom.
 I believe this year's professor should be up to your standards.”
 Her cat like eyes fell directly onto Frank, causing him to blush.
 “Welcome back, students,” she said with something that could have been close to a smile, then turned on her heels and continued to the staff table.

-“Uh.. sure thing professor,” James muttered, even though she was already out of ear shot.
+“Uh.. sure thing professor,” James muttered, even though she was already out of earshot.
 He swung his legs over the bench and stood with a stretch, then reached a hand down to help Lily up.
-Her palm meeting his drove a small spark of electricity through her, which she immediately vowed to ignore.
+Her palm meeting his forced a small spark of electricity through her, which she immediately vowed to ignore.
 Instead, she muttered something about being able to get up on her own, and lengthened her strides to pace herself ahead of him.

 They made their way back through the Great Hall, Lily’s eyes wandering over all the faces of Hogwarts.